Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

-**You must follow the rules described below when you contribute to Autoware.**
+**You must follow the rules described below as part of the Autoware community.**
-Please read the following carefully before you start coding.
+Please read the following carefully before you start contributing to Autoware.
 Thank you for your time.

 ## To Begin With